saulpw/visidata/vgit-guide.md

 - `R` opens the remotes sheet
 - `T` opens the stashes sheet
 - `O` opens the git options sheet
-- `1` opens the list of git commands executed
+- `X` opens the list of git commands executed
 - `P`ushes the local refs to the currently set remote refs (`git push`)
 - `Ctrl-s` stashes all uncommited changes (`git stash`)
 - `Ctrl-p` pops the most recent stashed change and drops it (`git stash pop`)